bench352/cs4514fyp/deployment/terraform/README.md

   using [Docker Desktop](https://docs.docker.com/desktop/kubernetes/) or [microk8s](https://microk8s.io/), or use a managed Kubernetes provider like [Amazon Elastic Kubernetes Service](https://aws.amazon.com/eks/) or [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine/).
+- [Bash](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) terminal: This deployment uses shell scripts to automate some of the provisioning tasks, so a bash terminal is required for the deployment.
+If you are using Windows, you can use [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/about) to go through the Terraform deployment.

 If you have everything ready, you can start the deployment process by following the steps below.